2024 SPRING SHOW

 Regardless of the size of your booth, when you sign your contract for your booth, your participation will include the following:

-- Contracted booth space to show and sell your work and 6 exhibitor badges for you and your staff.
+- Contracted booth space to show and sell your work

 - 10 complimentary tickets, plus discount codes and incentives, to help you bring fans and followers to the show.

 - A dedicated One Of A Kind Online Artisan Profile with links to your website and social channels.

 - Access to show specific and year-round marketing and PR opportunities.

 - Pre-show resources include Facebook Groups, newsletters, workshops, videos, show experts, and a digital Exhibitor Kit.